Fifty Shades Freed: Plot

 Ana wakes three days later in the hospital with Christian at her side.
-Though he is angry at Ana's recklessness and still anxious about fatherhood, he realizes how important their baby is to her, and they reconcile.
+Despite still being anxious about fatherhood, he realizes how important their baby is to her, and they reconcile.
 Ana returns home the next day.
-Christian learns from his private investigator, Welch, that he and Hyde had the same foster family.
-He tells Ana about how he met and was seduced by Elena.
-By introducing him to the world of BDSM, Elena helped Christian learn to take control of his life.
-If she had not intervened, he would still be plagued with horrible memories of his mother and would never have been able to control his life.
-Ana feels guilty for her behavior when he explains how he ended up seeing Elena.
-He had been looking for his psychiatrist, Dr. Flynn, because he needed help and when he could not contact Flynn, Christian wound up at Elena's salon to talk to someone about his problems.
-Elena happened to be at the salon while she was closing.
-She knew Christian and Ana had had a fight about the pregnancy.
-Elena took him to her favorite bar for a drink and to help him relax.
-Although she made a pass at him, Elena realized that Christian loved Ana and finally agreed to leave on good terms.
-He reassures her that she did the right thing to call him out for his behavior because Dr. Flynn had been right that he still has a lot of growing up to do.
+Christian learns from his private investigator, that he and Hyde had the same foster family.
+Christian tells Ana about how he met and was seduced by Elena.
+By introducing Christian to the world of BDSM, Elena helped him.
+If she had not intervened, he would still be plagued with horrible memories of his mother and would never have managed to control his life.
+He had been recently looking to talk to someone about his problems, and after not being able to contact his psychiatrist, Dr. Flynn, Christian went to Elena's salon.
+She took him for a drink and to help him relax.
+Despite having made a pass at him, Elena realized that Christian loved Ana and agreed to leave on good terms.
+Christian reassures Ana that she did the right thing to call him out for his behavior, as Flynn had been right; he still has a lot of growing up to do.

-The next day, a furious Christian discovers from Welsh that Elena's ex-husband, Eric Lincoln, had bailed Jack from jail out of spite for her affair with Christian.
+The next day, a furious Christian discovers that Elena's ex-husband, Eric Lincoln, had bailed Jack from jail out of spite for her affair with Christian.
 Christian tells Ana that after learning about the affair, Eric severely beat Elena and divorced her.
 Despite Christian's urging, Elena refused to press charges against Eric out of guilt for the affair.
 Christian retaliated by buying out Eric Lincoln's logging company to sell it off.
-It is also learned Elizabeth confessed to police that she was blackmailed by Hyde to be his accomplice.
-(However, her ultimate fate remains a mystery.)
+Elizabeth also confessed to the police that she was blackmailed by Hyde to be his accomplice.

-Seven months later Ana and Christian have a son named Theodore Raymond Grey, nicknamed Teddy.
-Two years later Ana is six months pregnant with their second child, a daughter whom they decide to name Phoebe Grey.
+Seven months later, Ana and Christian have a son named Theodore Raymond Grey, nicknamed Teddy.
+Two years later, Ana is six months pregnant with their second child, Phoebe.

 Elliot and Kate have married and have a two-month-old daughter named Ava.
-At the end, after having BDSM sex, Ana and Christian are getting ready to celebrate Teddy's second birthday with their family and friends.
+After having BDSM sex, Ana and Christian get ready to celebrate Teddy's second birthday with their family and friends.